lbliii/pachy-demo/README.md

 [Pachyderm repositories](https://docs.pachyderm.com/latest/concepts/data-concepts/repo/#repository) are a top-level data object that accept all file types.
 Similar to Git, you can make changes to your repository by pushing [commits](https://docs.pachyderm.com/latest/concepts/data-concepts/commit/#commit) containing files and folders.
 We will use this repository to send new log files to get processed.

 1. Open a terminal.
-2. Use the following command to build your repo: `pachctl create repo lb-demo`
+2. Use the following command to build your repo: `pachctl create repo lb-pachy-project`

 **💡 TIP**: You can use the command `pachctl list repo` to see all of your Pachyderm repositories.